Seagate/cortx-hare/README_developers.md

 ## Multi-node setup

 For multi-node cluster the steps are similar to those of single-node.
-Steps 1 and 2 should be done for each of the nodes.
+Steps 1–3 should be performed on each of the nodes.
 The bootstrap command may be executed on any server node (i.e., on any of the nodes configured to run confd).

-Use `cfgen/examples/ees-cluster.yaml` (which describes a two-node cluster) as an example.
+Use `cfgen/examples/ees-cluster.yaml`, which describes a two-node cluster, as an example.

 ## Test I/O